-In accordance with the Office of National Drug Control Policy (ONDCP) Circular Drug Control Accounting, enclosed please find detailed information about performance-related measures for key drug control programs administered by the U.S. Department of Education contained in the U.S. Department of Education's Performance Summary Report for Fiscal Year 2012, along with the Department of Education Assistant Inspector General's authentication of the management assertions included in that report.
+In accordance with the Office of National Drug Control Policy (ONDCP) Circular Accounting of Drug Control Funding and Performance Summary, enclosed please find detailed information about performance-related measures for key drug control programs administered by the U.S. Department of Education contained in the U.S. Department of Education's Performance Summary Report for Fiscal Year 2013, along with the Department of Education Assistant Inspector General's authentication of the management assertions included in that report.